dpage/esp32-leds/README.md

 J3, pin 6:  External power detect (GPIO 47)

-The external power detect pin should be fed 5V via a suitable diode, such as a 1N4007.
-This will bring the pin high when external power is present, allowing the LEDs to run at full brightness, or a safe brightness when using USB power.
+Supply external power at 5V via a suitably beefy diode, such as an SR5100, but connect the external power detect pin to the external power before the diode, with a pulldown resistor to ground (say, 100K).
+This will bring the pin high when external power is present, but not when running on USB power, allowing the LEDs to run at full brightness, or a safe brightness when using USB only.

 ## Hardware